codedemonuk/operations-review-2020/src/index.md

 Note:

-Performance Management Framework was refreshed when the Hertsmere’s 2020 Vision was agreed – attached the image for the 2020 Vision in case you want it.
+Performance Management Framework was refreshed when the Hertsmere’s 2020 Vision was agreed.

 The Performance Framework is overseen by the Performance Panel which is a Portfolio Holder Panel.
 The Performance Panel is a cross party panel with representation across all 3 political parties.